OpenCobolIDE/OpenCobolIDE/README.rst

 Features:
 ---------

 - syntax highlighting
 - code completion
 - code folding
 - navigable tree view of division, sections, paragraphs etc.
 - calculates the offsets of selected record definitions
 - compile as program (.exe) or as subprogram (.so)
 - run the program from the editor
 - also open text files
+- cross platform: work on GNU/Linux and Windows

 License